 - Drinking, drugging or engaging in other illegal activities

 As well as:

 Any one of these can turn that ride into your last one for a while.
 That’s where we come in.

 Insurance companies frequently lay blame with the motorcyclist, when it’s usually the driver who’s at fault.
 Let us represent you so that you’re treated fairly, and get you the compensation you deserve.

 New Hampshire is a “modified comparative fault” state, meaning that if you are partially responsible for your injuries, your settlement could be lowered by the percentage you’re assigned.
 For instance: if it’s determined that you were 15% at fault for your accident, your $100,000 settlement will become $85,000.
 If you are more than 50% at fault, you won’t receive any settlement.

 Yes, there is—but only if you’re under the age of 18.
 You’re not required to wear a helmet once you reach that age.
 But under New Hampshire’s modified comparative laws not wearing a helmet could reduce your settlement, since a head injury could be prevented by wearing one.

 It may not be immediately clear who was at fault.
 Pictures, police reports, medical records and other documents tell the story.
-We’ll work hard to determine liability and help you get the compensation you deserve.
+Our New Hampshire personal injury lawyers work hard to determine liability and help you get the compensation you deserve.

 Three Year Limit